-For the full year, we are anticipating an effective tax rate of approximately 23%, including the impact of discrete tax items that we expect to occur from quarter to quarter.
-Other factors, such as our overall profitability, the mix and level of earnings among jurisdictions, the type of income earned, business acquisitions and dispositions, the impact of tax audits, the effect of other tax law changes, and prudent tax planning strategies, can also influence our rate.
+For the full year, we are anticipating an effective tax rate of approximately 23%, including the impact of discrete tax items that we expect to occur in the fourth quarter.
+We utilize prudent tax planning strategies for opportunities to optimize our tax rate, but other factors, such as our overall profitability, the mix and level of earnings among jurisdictions, the type of income earned, business acquisitions and dispositions, the impact of tax audits, and the effect of tax law changes can also influence our rate.